 the demands of the job.

 For those entering as a Modern Apprentice, the starting salary may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.50 an hour (April 2017).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 Most technicians spend their day driving from job to job, but some are based in a workshop.